 On June 9, 2017, the Company completed a debt settlement agreement (the "Settlement") with two former directors of the Company (the "Creditors") with respect to outstanding debt (including principal and interest) totaling \$4,033,795, of which \$2,735,443 was included in promissory notes payable.
-Under the terms of the Settlement, the Creditors were issued an aggregate of 929,496 common shares of the Company and 16 million special warrants (the "Special Warrants").
-Each Special Warrant may be exercised for only fully paid and non-assessable common share (a "Special Warrant Share") in the capital of the Company without payment of additional consideration for a period of 10 years from the date of issue (Note 8).
+Under the terms of the Settlement, the Creditors were issued an aggregate of 92,950 common shares of the Company and 1,6 million special warrants (the "Special Warrants").
+Each Special Warrant may be exercised for only fully paid and non-assessable common share (a "Special Warrant Share") in the capital of the Company without payment of additional consideration for a period of 10 years from the date of issue (Note 8 & 11).

-As of March 31, 2019, the Company has received advances of \$440,000 (December 31, 2018 - \$440,000) from Mr. Ronald K. Netolitzky, a control person of the Company.
+As of September 30, 2019, the Company has received advances of \$440,000 (December 31, 2018 - \$440,000) from Mr. Ronald K. Netolitzky, a control person of the Company, and two other companies controlled by Mr. Ronald K. Netolitzky.
 The advances are unsecured, non-interest bearing and due on demand.